Local-Connectivity-Lab/websocket-kit/README.md

     </a>
 </p>

 This is a custom build of Vapor's Websocket Kit.
-In following changes are made:
+Following changes are made:
 - BufferWritableMonitorDelegate: a delegate that receives the amount of buffered bytes from the channel.
 This is not the actual representation of buffered bytes in the channel, but more of an estimate.
 - BufferWritableMonitorHandler: a channel duplexer that handles buffering and report the buffered amount to the delegate.
 - writeBufferWaterMark: the water mark that defines the amount of bytes that will be buffered in the channel.